 Where are the lessons taught?

-Violin: Plymouth Creek, Greenwood, Gleason Lake, Meadow Ridge
+Violin: Plymouth Creek (Tuesdays), Greenwood (Thursdays), Gleason Lake (Wednesdays), Meadow Ridge (Thursdays)

 How is my lesson time and location determined?